 During the DA session, each student was asked to read her composition aloud as she and the mediator went through it sentence by sentence, the mediator interrupted to ask questions, give suggestions, and provide feedback which ranged from the most implicit to the most explicit and changed depending on the learner's reciprocity to the mediation provided.
 This procedure occurred while other students in the class were potentially actively listening to, and benefitting from the exchanges between the mediator and the learner (Poehner, 2009).
 Each class meeting was video-recorded and transcribed (using pseudonyms to ensure ethical considerations).
-These transcripts were compared to the mediator's mediator is proceeded.
+These transcripts were compared to the mediator's mediation record and field notes taken during daily observations by the researcher/ mediator.